freenas/freenas-docs/userguide/intro.rst

 What Is New in |version|
 ------------------------

+* The installer now provides an option to install the updated system into a new boot environment instead of formatting the boot device.
+  This makes updates safer and testing different versions more convenient.

 * A new FQDN checkbox has been added to the :guilabel:`Advanced` :ref:`System` settings.
 Checking this causes fully-qualified domain names to be included in syslogd output, making it easier to identify